ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 ### CoAP

-The CoAP protocol mapping allows SDF models to specify how affordances should be accessed using the CoAP protocol.
+The CoAP protocol mapping allows SDF models to specify how affordances should be accessed using CoAP.
 The mapping includes details such as method, URI, as well as optional query string and options.

 ~~~ cddl